andrew/ultimate-awesome/README.md

 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud.
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
 - [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing.
+- [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
 - [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
-- [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.
-- [openstl](https://github.com/chengtan9907/openstl) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning.
 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-stimulusjs](https://github.com/skatkov/awesome-stimulusjs) - Modestly awesome list of StimulusJS related content.
 - [awesome-rshiny](https://github.com/grabear/awesome-rshiny) - An awesome R-shiny list!.